Sylveriuss/RecommenderEngine/README.md

 - Tools.py : Directory of functions needed for this implementation

 Other :
-- MovieDistanceComputer : For the generated .dat file, from movies' metadata processing, to compute the distance matrix between the movies (with the cosine distance).
+- MovieDistanceComputer.py : For the generated .dat file, from movies' metadata processing, to compute the distance matrix between the movies (with the cosine distance).
 The application takes an important amount of time.
-- tfIdf_example : It contains the functions to compute the TF-IDF algorithm.
+- tfIdf_example.py : It contains the functions to compute the TF-IDF algorithm.
 We can use them on Pandas DataFrame.